-5. Group Key Computation
+5. Group key computation

-We have used the multi-party Diffie-Hellman [14] and TGDH protocol [12] to propose a new group key computation method for sensor networks.
+We have used the multi-party Diffie-Hellman and TGDH protocol [7] to propose a new group key computation method for sensor networks.
 To accomplish this proposition, the leaf nodes work as the initiators and the cluster head as the leader.
 Starting from the initiator sensor nodes, every sensor node contributes its partial key for computing the group key.
-The leader node accumulates all the partial keys for computation of the group key.
+The leader node accumulates all partial keys for computation of the group key.
 This is a bottom up approach, as partial keys are accumulated from leaf nodes to the parent nodes.
 In the following subsection, we show the group key computation with and without using the blind factor.
 The blind factor is a unique number generated by a sensor node.

-A. Group key computation without blind factor
+5.1 Group key computation without blind factor

-We use the following approach for group key computation without using the blind factor [1].
+We use the following approach for group key computation without the blind factor [1].
 As the leaf nodes act as the initiators, they first broadcast their partial keys.
 The parent nodes of the leaf nodes get the partial keys and then add their own partial keys and rebroadcast it.
-As it is a bottom up approach the cluster head will have all the partial keys, and it will compute the group key using its partial key contribution.
+As it is a bottom up approach, the cluster head will have all the partial keys, and it will compute the group key using its partial key contribution.
 After that, the cluster head broadcasts the group key.

-Initially a pre-deployed one time symmetric key is used to encrypt and decrypt the partial keys and the group key.
-There after, the group key is used for the similar purpose.
+Initially, a pre-deployed one time symmetric key is used to encrypt and decrypt the partial keys and the group key.
+There after, only the group key is used for this purpose.
 The identification of the nodes is attached with the encrypted partial keys.
-The sensor nodes check the identification before decrypting the partial keys, as the parent nodes need the partial keys of their children only.
-In this way they can have early rejection of packets, which saves communication and computation cost.
+The sensor nodes check the identification before decrypting the partial keys, as the parent nodes only need the partial keys of their children.
+In this way, they can have early rejection of packets, which saves communication and computation overheads.
 The other group members cannot compute the group key because they cannot get the partial key of the cluster head, since it does not broadcast its partial key.

-In Figure 5, the leaf nodes are M_1 , M_2 , ..., M_9 .
-To start, M_1 computes the partial key g^{SI} and broadcasts it.
-The parent node M{I0} gets the partial keys from M_1 and other children.
-Here, g is a generator of the multiplicative group Z_P^

-(i.e. the set $\{1, 2... p-1\}$, p is the prime) [15] and SI is a randomly chosen secret number for member M_1 .
-Likewise, member M_2 computes g^{S2} and broadcasts it, and the parent M{I0} gets the partial keys.
-In this way, member M{I0} receives g^{SIS2S3} , and raises the power by S{I0} to get the intermediate key (IK).
-Here, g^{SI0} is the partial key contribution of M{I0} .
+In Figure 4, the leaf nodes are M_1, M_2, \dots, M_9 .
+To start, M_1 computes the partial key g^{S1} and broadcasts it.
+The parent node M{10} gets the partial keys from M_1 and other children.
+Here, g is a generator of the multiplicative group Z_P^ (i.e. the set $\{1, 2..., p-1\}, p$ is the prime) and S1 is a randomly chosen secret number for member M1.
+Likewise, member M_2 computes g^{S2} and broadcasts it, and the parent M{10} gets the partial keys.
+In this way, member M{10} receives g^{SIS2S3} , and raises the power by S{10} to get the intermediate key (IK).
+Here, g^{S10} is the partial key contribution of M{10} .